GreenCUBIC/BioGRID-PPI/Preprocessing/README.md

    * Proteomes/

    Option -f will apply filters to interactions
-   Option -m will check for multiple different publication sources of interactions
+   Option -c will check confidence of interactions
+   - 0 (default): includes all interactions
+   - 1: only interactions listed multiple times
+   - 2: only interactions listed multiple times by different publication sources

    *Note that reference proteomes will need to be downloaded separately.*

    #### Output file format